SamuelHaefner/RiskAversionInShareAuctions/Readme.md

 # Overview of the replication files

-This [repository](https://github.com/SamuelHaefner/RiskAversionInShareAuctions) contains the main functions for estimation (see the subsection *Main Files* below), the actual scripts for estimation (*Scripts for Estimation*) and to read and further process the estimates (*Scripts to Process the Estimates*), as well as scripts to produce additional plots (*Scripts to Construct the Plots in the Paper*).

-Please let me [know](mailto:samuel.haefner@unisg.ch) if anything is broken or unclear.

-## Main Files
-The following main files contain all relevant functions and global variables.
-For more detailed information see the respective [section](#Scripts) below.

-- ```Auxiliary.jl```
+This [repository](https://github.com/SamuelHaefner/RiskAversionInShareAuctions) contains the following items:
+1. The *main code* used for estimation.
+The code comes in four main files:
- Reads in the required packages, the data set and defines the required auxiliary functions and  global variables.
+   - ```Auxiliary.jl``` - Reads in the required packages, the data set and defines the required auxiliary functions and  global variables.
-- ```Grouping.jl```
-Determines the bidder groups and auction groups used for the estimation.
+   - ```Grouping.jl``` - Determines the bidder groups and auction groups used for the estimation.
-- ```Estimation.jl```
-Contains the main functions for the estimation of W, $\Theta$, and the bounds.
+   - ```Estimation.jl``` - Contains the main functions for the estimation of W, $\Theta$, and the bounds.
-- ```TestMon.jl```
-Contains the main functions to test for the monotonicity of $F^j$ in v.
+   - ```TestMon.jl``` - Contains the main functions to test for the monotonicity of $F^j$ in v.

-## Scripts for Estimation
-The estimation was conducted at [sciCORE](http://scicore.unibas.ch/) scientific computing core facility at the University of Basel, using a SLURM workload manager.

-The following files contain the scripts to produce the .jl and .sh files that are needed to run the estimation on a SLURM workload manager.
+2. The *scripts to conduct the estimation*.
+In particular, the following files contain the scripts to produce the .jl and .sh files that are needed to run the estimation on a SLURM workload manager.

-- ```EstimateWandTSLURM.jl```
-Produces the required .jl and .sh files to compute and save estimates of W and Theta.
+   - ```EstimateWandTSLURM.jl``` - Produces the required .jl and .sh files to compute and save estimates of W and Theta.
-- ```EstimateWandTRobustSLURM.jl```
-Produces the required files to compute and save the robustness checks for Theta, using a log-normal distribution rather than a gamma distribution when estimating W.
+   - ```EstimateWandTRobustSLURM.jl``` - Produces the required files to compute and save the robustness checks for Theta, using a log-normal distribution rather than a gamma distribution when estimating W.
-- ```EstimateBoundsSLURM.jl```
-Produces the required files to compute standard and tighter bounds, using the estimates of W(p,q) from EstimateWandTGeneric.jl.
+   - ```EstimateBoundsSLURM.jl``` - Produces the required files to compute standard and tighter bounds, using the estimates of W(p,q) from EstimateWandTGeneric.jl.
-- ```TestMonSLURM.jl```
-Produces the required files to test for monotonicity of F.
+   - ```TestMonSLURM.jl``` - Produces the required files to test for monotonicity of F.

-Essentially, the above scripts split up the jobs into a manageable number of bootstrap rounds.
-To do so, they require the following generic .jl and .sh scripts.
+3. *Templates* used by the scripts above.
+Essentially, the scripts above split up the jobs into a manageable number of bootstrap rounds.
+To do so, they require the following generic .jl and .sh templates.
 For further information, see the files themselves.
    - ```EstimateWandTGeneric.jl```
    - ```EstimateWandTRobustGeneric.jl```
    - ```EstimateBoundsGeneric.jl```
    - ```TestMonGeneric.jl```
    - ```EstimateWandTGeneric.sh```
    - ```EstimateWandTRobustGeneric.sh```
    - ```EstimateBoundsGeneric.sh```
    - ```TestMonGeneric.sh```
+3. The scripts to *read and further process the estimates* produced with above *Slurm.jl scripts.
+Once the estimates are saved in the respective .dat files, these scripts can be run as they are.
+   - ```ReadEstimates.jl``` - Contains the functions to read in the estimates and produce the respective tables.
+   - ```ReadT.jl``` - Script to read in estimates of T and produce the plots and tables.
+   - ```ReadTRobust.jl``` - Same as above, but using the alternative estimates (robustness check).
+   - ```ReadTestMon.jl``` - Contains the script to read in the monotonicity violations obtained and saved with TestMonGeneric.jl and produces the respective tables.
+4. Script to produce additional plots.
+   - ```Plots.jl``` - Script to generate the group plots, the resampling plots, and the plot showing the estimated bounds (which is done with function ```PlotTighterBounds()```; cf. the file for more information).

 *Comment 1:* The script ```TestMonWandBounds.jl``` produces the required files with the estimates of W(p,q) and the bounds for the monotonicity check.
 This script needs to be run before the TestMon*.jl scripts, using the bash script ```TestMonWandBounds.sh```.

-*Comment 2:* The Julia version used was 1.2.
+*Comment 2:* Computation was conducted at [sciCORE](http://scicore.unibas.ch/) (scientific computing core) facility at the University of Basel, using a SLURM workload manager.
+The Julia version used was 1.2.
 Computation time depended on the script, ranging from 2-3 hours (WandTGeneric.jl and TestMonGeneric.jl) up to 48 − 72 hours (EstimateBoundsGeneric.jl).

-## Scripts to Process the Estimates
-The following files contain the scripts used to read in and process the estimates produced with above *Slurm.jl scripts.
-Once the estimates are saved in the respective .dat files, these scripts can be run as they are.

-- ```ReadEstimates.jl```
-Contains the functions to read in the estimates and produce the respective tables.
-- ```ReadT.jl```
-Script to read in estimates of T and produce the plots and tables.
-- ```ReadTRobust.jl```
-Same as above, but using the alternative estimates (robustness check).
-- ```ReadTestMon.jl```
-Contains the script to read in the monotonicity violations obtained and saved with TestMonGeneric.jl and produces the respective tables.

-## Scripts to Construct the Plots in the Paper
-The last file contains scripts used for the plots:

-- ```Plots.jl```
-Scripts to generate the group plots, the resampling plots, and the plot showing the estimated bounds (which is done with function ```PlotTighterBounds()```; cf. the file for more information).

 # Data
 The data are contained in the file ```setofbids.csv```, which is also in the [repository](https://github.com/SamuelHaefner/RiskAversionInShareAuctions).
-Each of the 12401 rows corresponds to a submitted price-quantity pair.
+Each row corresponds to a submitted price-quantity pair.
 The columns are the following:

 | Variable | Description |
 |--- | --- |